KarolS/units/README.md

 type kilogram = DefineUnit[ _k ~: _g ]
 ```

 All units are subtypes of trait `MUnit`.
-This includes type `_1`, which represents dimensionless unit 1.
+This includes the type `_1`, which represents the dimensionless unit 1.

 This also automatically generates implicit names for those units: `"m"`, `"s"`, and `"kg"` respectively.